 The COVID-19 Prevention Program

-Providing COVID-19 Testing
+Providing COVID-19 testing

-Employers must send home employees with COVID-19 or employees who were exposed to the virus on the job, and must pay them while they cannot work.
+Employers must send home employees with COVID-19 or employees who were exposed to the coronavirus on the job, and must pay them while they cannot work.
 Employers can use employer-provided sick leave and other COVID-19 leave benefits from public sources to cover wages for employees isolating at home.
 This rule is limited to workplace exposures.
 Employers must prove that the exposure was not work-related if they are not paying the employees to stay home.